Sitecore/Sitecore.Demo.Edge/docs/docker.md

       }
       ```

-   6. In the left tab group, navigate to the "Experimental Features" tab.
+   6. In the left tab group, navigate to the "General" tab.
    7. Ensure that the "Use Docker Compose V2" option is not checked.
    8. Click the "Apply & Restart" button to restart your Windows Docker engine.